cmb69/privacy_xh/README.md

 regulations](http://ec.europa.eu/ipg/basics/legal/cookies/index_en.htm) and other regulations regarding the privacy of visitors.
-It does so by emitting a form on every page with relevant information giving the visitor the possibility to explicitely opt in.
-After the visitor opted in, a respective cookie is set, and the message won't be shown again.
+It does so by emitting a form on every page with relevant information giving the visitor the possibility to explicitely opt in to or refuse the usage of cookies.
 In addition Privacy\_XH facilitates to guard the execution of other code that sets cookies which might violate the privacy of users.